-Other than this, some states require incorporation for certain types of businesses, and some companies require a vendor company to be incorporated in order for the contract to be awarded.
+Some states require incorporation for certain types of businesses, and some companies require a vendor company to be incorporated for the contract to be awarded.

 So what does this add up to?
-When a company that is formed in one state transacts business in another state, it is required to foreign qualify the company in that state.
+When a company that is formed in one state transacts business in another state, it is required to foreign qualify the company.
 The simple rule that precipitates such a course of action is that all companies that are not formed in a state are considered foreign companies.

-In order to get the complete picture when it comes to filing for incorporation, it helps if you can do a little ground work.
+To get the complete picture of filing for incorporation, it helps if you can do a little groundwork.
 Do a little research on the states that are most likely candidates for you to file from.
-The states corporate and LLC statutes will help you decide where to file from.
+The state's corporate and LLC statutes will help you decide where to file from.
 You must be clear that the state you incorporate your business in will be the state where you can derive maximum benefits from doing so.

-Some states tend to favor large corporations while some others do not.
-What you need to remember primarily is that foreign qualified companies are taxed both in the state of formation as well as the states they transact business in.
+Some states tend to favor large corporations, while some others do not.
+It would help if you remembered primarily that foreign-qualified companies are taxed both in the state of formation and the states they transact business.

-So given such a scenario, what would be the best way of determining which state you want to incorporate your company in?
-A projection of your sales over the next few years along with the taxes you would need to pay in different scenarios will give you a fair idea of which state to choose.
+So, given such a scenario, what would be the best way of determining which state you want to incorporate your company in?
+A projection of your sales over the next few years and the taxes you would need to pay in different scenarios will give you a fair idea of which state to choose.